EdDataScienceEES/tutorial-ChenRunlin0718/index.md

 - **`BIC` (Bayesian Information Criterion) = 941.66**: Similar to AIC, BIC also balances model fit and complexity but penalizes complexity more heavily than AIC.
   - These are measures of model fit, where lower values indicate a better model.
 We can compare these values with other models to select the best one if necessary.

-#### (d).
-Training Set Error Measures

-The table provides several error metrics for the training set:

-- **`ME` (Mean Error)**: -0.00621183
-  - Indicates the average bias of the residuals.
-A value close to 0 suggests the model is unbiased.

-- **`RMSE` (Root Mean Squared Error)**: 1.230134
-  - Measures the average magnitude of error.
-A lower value indicates a better model fit.

-- **`MAE` (Mean Absolute Error)**: 0.9750409
-  - Similar to RMSE but less sensitive to outliers.

-- **`MPE` (Mean Percentage Error)**: -0.2009136
-  - Indicates the average percentage error.
-Negative value shows slight underestimation.

-- **`MAPE` (Mean Absolute Percentage Error)**: 20.80954
-  - Indicates the average absolute percentage error.
-A MAPE of ~20% is considered moderate; better models typically have MAPE < 10%.

-- **`MASE` (Mean Absolute Scaled Error)**: 0.4741914
-  - Scales the MAE to make it comparable across datasets.
-A value < 1 suggests the model performs better than a naive forecast.

-- **`ACF1` (Autocorrelation of Residuals at Lag 1)**: -0.0540435
-  - Indicates almost no autocorrelation at lag 1, which is a good sign of well-behaved residuals.

 ### 7. Generate forecasts for future time points.
 ### (a).
 Forecasting the temperature next year (the next 12 months)
-Now that we have our ARIMA model and we have ideas of what each value represents, we can forecast temperature for the next 12 months!
+Now that we have our `ARIMA` model and we have ideas of what each value represents, we can forecast temperature for the next 12 months!
 We can do this using the following code:
 ```r
 # Forecast for the next 12 months, `h` here set teh forecast horizon to 12 month (5 years)
 forecasted_12month <- forecast(best_model, h = 12)